Timur-marii8st/Motivi-Ai/README.md

 <a name="english-version"></a>
 ## 🇺🇸 English Version

-**Motivi_AI** is a proactive, intelligent Telegram planning assistant powered by LLMs (Google Gemini / OpenRouter).
+**Motivi_AI** is a proactive, intelligent Telegram planning assistant powered by LLMs(Grok 4.1 Fast as main).
 It goes beyond simple chat bots by implementing a sophisticated cognitive architecture with long-term memory, habit tracking, and calendar integration to help users organize their lives and stay motivated.

 ### 🌟 Key Features

 * **🧠 Cognitive Memory Architecture**:
     * **Core Memory**: Stores permanent facts about the user (personality, bio, long-term goals).
-    * **Episodic Memory**: Uses RAG (Retrieval-Augmented Generation) with `pgvector` to recall past events and conversations.
+    * **Episodic Memory**: Uses RAG (Qwen 3 Embeddings) (Retrieval-Augmented Generation) with `pgvector` to recall past events and conversations.
     * **Working Memory**: Maintains short-term context, current focus, and weekly summaries that decay over time.
 * **🔄 Proactive Flows**: The bot autonomously initiates conversations for **Morning Check-ins** (planning), **Evening Wrap-ups** (reflection), and **Weekly/Monthly Reviews** based on the user's specific timezone.
 * **📅 Calendar Integration**: Seamless 2-way integration with **Google Calendar** to check availability and schedule events directly from chat.
 * **✅ Habit Tracking**: Create habits with specific cadences (daily/weekly), track streaks, and receive automated reminders if a habit hasn't been logged yet.
 * **🎙️ Multimodal Capabilities**:
-    * **Voice**: Transcribes voice notes into text using Whisper/Gemini.
+    * **Voice**: Transcribes voice notes into text using Gemini 2.0 flash lite.
-    * **Vision**: Analyzes photos to understand context using Gemini Vision.
+    * **Vision**: Analyzes photos to understand context using Gemini 2.0 flash lite.
 * **🔒 Security & Privacy**:
     * **Field-Level Encryption**: Sensitive user data (text and JSON) is encrypted at rest in the database using **Google Tink (AEAD)**.
     * **GDPR Compliance**: Includes full data export and account deletion features.